demisto/demisto-py/docs/DefaultApi.md

 file = '/path/to/file.txt' # file | file

 try:
-    # Upload an pack as zip
+    # Upload a Pack as zip file.
+The zip file maybe a single Pack or a zip containing multiple zipped Packs (a zip of zips)
     api_instance.upload_content_packs(file)
 except ApiException as e:
     print("Exception when calling DefaultApi->upload_content_packs: %s\n" % e)